zhangxz18/uccl/README.md

     * Click `Launch instance`
     * Back to the EC2 console page, click `Elastic IPs` then `Allocate Elastic IP address` to allocate two public IPs
     * Back to the `Elastic IPs` page, for each public IP, right click the it to `Associate Elastic IP address`
-        * Click `Network interface`, then enter the first network interface ID of each g4dn.8xlarge instance
+        * Click `Network interface`, then enter the first network interface ID of each VM
         * Click `Allow this Elastic IP address to be reassociated` then `Associate`
-    * Now you should be able to login to VM1 and VM2 via ssh over public IPs
+    * Now you should be able to login to `VM1` and `VM2` via ssh over public IPs
-    * Also configure necessary ssh keys to make sure VM1 can ssh VM2 with password
+    * Also configure necessary ssh keys to make sure `VM1` can ssh `VM2` with password

-2. Configure VM instances for UCCL tests as follows.
+2. Configure the two VM instances for UCCL tests as follows.
 Note if you have use our provided AMI, you can skip this setp.
     <details><summary>Click me</summary>

-    * [On two VMs] Build UCCL under the `/opt` folder:
+    * Build `uccl` under the `/opt` folder:
         * `sudo chown ubuntu:ubuntu /opt && cd /opt`
         * `git clone https://github.com/uccl-project/uccl.git && cd uccl`
         * Install dependency: